 - Bulk trash - for large items that are hopelessly broken/ruined or that you can't find anyone to take for free.

-Caution: Don't Bring More Clutter into Your Home
+Caution: Don't Bring More Clutter Into Your Home

-Big and Small, It Has to Go
+Big and Small, They Have to Go

 Tackle a Big Item

 We had a huge hot tub on our patio and once we decided not to keep it, I felt a bit overwhelmed about how to get rid of such a large item.
 I contacted a spa company and found they would be willing to buy it for a minimal amount and take it away.
 Whew.
 They had to take a panel out of our screen room to accomplish this.

 On the small side, I'm cleaning out my recipe box.
 Many of the recipes date back to my Suzy-Homemaker days of the 1970s.
 In the early days of my marriage, I diligently clipped recipes from magazines and pasted them onto cards.
 I even tried a few.
 Since then, they've sat in the box which has moved from Maryland to Texas to Florida without further use.

 By this point in our lives, we have our favorite meals and prepare those from memory.
 Paella, pot roast, pulled pork, BBQ ribs, etc. When we do want to try something different, we tend to hop on the Internet to find a recipe.
 So, the old recipe box filled with cards is getting thinned out.
 I'm such a hoarder, that if the back of the recipe card is blank, I save it for scrap paper.
 The other ones end up in the recycling bin.

 Hanging on to books is my downfall.
 I love books.
 I even decorate with books.
 I have books on my tables.
 I have books in my bathroom.